 Since the Revolution clients have had to readjust their travel traditions, exploring alternative options to the regular Sahel and Sokhna long weekends.
 Would you agree with this statement?

 That’s right.
-The security issue has affected Egyptian domestic tourists as well as the inbound foreign traveler, particularly because of the uncertainty of road safety to the seaside cities.
+The security issue has affected Egyptian domestic tourists as well as the inbound foreign traveller, particularly because of the uncertainty of road safety to the seaside cities.
 However, we have witnessed a remarkable growth in the volumes of Egyptian vacations in Red Sea — particularly Hurghada and Sharm El-Sheikh.
-The general unrest has created a huge market trend of outbound budget tourism as most of Egyptian travelers have opted to plan their vacations in nearby destinations outside Egypt at a budget as close as possible to what they would be paying for a domestic vacation.
+The general unrest has created a huge market trend of outbound budget tourism as most of Egyptian travellers have opted to plan their vacations in nearby destinations outside Egypt at a budget as close as possible to what they would be paying for a domestic vacation.

 Egyptians are starting to explore Egypt much more, particularly through extreme sports like rock and mountain climbing, diving and safaris.
 How are you promoting and accommodating the demand?
 Do you feel that promoting domestic tourism is the way to overcome the tourism slump?